 Galleries Expansion Underway

 As the summer progresses, I have been exploring my Flickr albums in depth and discovered that I can split larger threads into more manageable portions.
-In the works are a new section called Paratransit Vehicles and splitting the Taxis section into San Francisco Cabs and Bay Area Cabs.
+In the works are a new section called Paratransit Vehicles and splitting the Taxis section into multiple sections.
 Stay tuned as the expansion continues.

 Golden Gate Transit, San Francisco Muni Prepare for Presidio Parkway Completion